(Click for Emrys's page. Large images, may load slow)

 I got a Lizzy Beany Buddy!
 She is rainbow fabric.

-Combined Lizzy page.
+Lizzy page.

 Hillary reminded me of an old country squire, one not too high-brow to do some actual farming himself.
 His name comes from 'hyla', a family of tree frogs, and 'Rana bombifrons', a species of tree frog, both the same bright green that Sir Hillary is.